 When buying avocados as food from stores and supermarkets it is best to choose fruits without blemishes or damage to the shell.
-The color of the shell gives no indication of whether an avocado is ripe or not, because the color of different varieties can vary from fresh green to almost black.
+The color of the shell gives no indication of whether an avocado is ripe or not because the color of different varieties can vary from fresh green to almost black.

 If the fruit is very soft, it is usually overripe.
 Hard, unripe avocados need to sit at a room temperature for a few days to soften, but if they are placed in a refrigerator whey will not ripen.

 Avocados are great additions to salads.
-The pulp can used on bread as a substitute for butter or margarine.
+The pulp can be used on bread as a substitute for butter or margarine.
 They can be sliced in two and eaten fresh as they come, with a little salt, pepper and lemon juice added on top.

 Some people prefer to use sugar on avocados, and the fatty pulp can be made into a puree for use in milkshakes and ice creams.

-Based on the fruit’s high nutritional value it could make an excellent addition to the diet of children, adolescent, athletes, overworked adults, the elderly and others who are in need of plentiful supply of nutrients or who want to increase their vitality in a natural and healthy way.
+Based on the fruit’s high nutritional value it could make an excellent addition to the diet of children, adolescent, athletes, overworked adults, the elderly and others who are in need of a plentiful supply of nutrients or who want to increase their vitality in a natural and healthy way.

 Growing Avocado Indoors

 It is possible to grow avocados as a houseplant, but the plant will eventually be too large to have indoors.